Skip to content

 ast-outline outline .venv/lib/python3.12/site-packages/somepkg --no-ignore

 When set, the walker only filters by supported extension — .gitignore, .ignore, and the hardcoded defaults are all disabled.
-The # note: ignored … line is also omitted (since nothing was filtered).
+The # note: ignored … line is also omitted (since nothing the auto-filter would have caught was filtered).

 Exit codes — the LLM-friendly contract